lakshyatyagi24/documentation/blocks/choice-block.md

-# What you'll learn
+# Choice Block

+## What You'll Learn

- \- What Choice blocks are
+- What Choice blocks are

-\- How to add choices for your users to make
+- How to add choices for your users to make

-\- How choices work when the user answers properly
+- How choices work when the user answers properly

 ## Related articles

-\- Intents and Slots
+- Intents and Slots

 ## What Are Choice Blocks?